 A Christmas gift they really need

 From clothes to extra school supplies to food packages, Compassion project staff will be picking out an incredible 1.8 million gifts over the next couple of weeks.
-"I got my first pair of shoes for Christmas," describes Ronnie from Uganda.
+"I got my first pair of shoes for Christmas," describes Ronnie, a graduate from our sponsorship programme in Uganda.
 "It was really exciting!
 We used to go barefoot to school before that."

 Beauty from Thailand received a blanket to keep her warm over the harsh winter months.¬†¬†